tobycm/UltimMC/README.md

 8. Save it.
 9. Now enjoy the Launcher.

-To remove "localhost:nnnn" or "Ely.by" from the Minecraft main menu and F3, add `-Dauthlibinjector.noShowServerName` to the Java arguments in the UltimMC settings.

 ## Updating

 To update the launcher replace all replaceable files and folders with the newer ones from any of the links listed above.